How Potatoes Can Reduce Grocery Bills

 According to the USDA, one medium baked potato has around 163 calories.
 The potato is also a good source of fiber, vitamin B6, vitamin C, potassium, and protein.

 The data shows the potato isn’t unhealthy.
 The real problem with potato consumption is more about loading your baked spud with butter, sour cream, and cheese or eating fried potatoes from the drive-thru.
-However, a simple baked potato drizzled with a little butter or olive oil and sprinkled with salt lets the taste of natural goodness shine through.
+However, a simple baked potato drizzled with a bit of butter or olive oil and sprinkled with salt lets the taste of natural goodness shine through.
 And, of course, best of all, it stretches your meal and stretches your dollars, too.

 First, let’s talk nutrients, specifically protein, because protein is often the most expensive nutrient we require.

-Keep in mind, one can eat more protein, and here in America, most of us do (around twice the recommended amount according to The New York Times).
+Keep in mind one can eat more protein, and here in America, most of us do (around twice the recommended amount, according to The New York Times).
 Making too much meat per person increases the cost of the dinner you feed your family.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.

-Twice each week you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.
+Twice each week, you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.

 We respect your privacy.
 Unsubscribe at any time.